 Ever since then, Eggenberg has become an established brand in the brewing business.
 Therefore, the brewery is named the Eggenberg Brewery.

-However, as time went on, the brewery was refurbished with upgraded machines and equipment along with better processes to keep it up to date.
+However, as time passed, the brewery was refurbished with upgraded machines and equipment along with better processes to keep it up to date.

 Nonetheless, the brewery continues to make beer and is still one of the most famous brands in the country.
-It is certainly a real treat for every beer lover out there.
+It is undoubtedly a real treat for every beer lover out there.

 In 2016, the Historic Pivovar Krumlov was established at the site of the old Eisenberg brewery.
-The rest of the brewery is being reconstructed into a brewery museum as well as a hotel.
+The rest of the brewery is being reconstructed into a brewery museum and a hotel.

 The Marionette Museum is one of the oldest houses in Cesky Krumlov and has the oldest fresco from the 14th century.